-Sample List of Good Bumble Bios, Profiles, Prompts and Funny Answers For Girls, Guys.
+Sample List of Good, Witty Bumble Bios, Profiles, Clever Prompts and Funny Answers For Girls, Guys.
 Male and Female Tips for Better Bumble Profiles, Worst Bumble Bios To Avoid

 Photos (particularly your main profile photo) will have the single biggest impact on your dating success, bios and questions should not be ignored.
 Incomplete bios and one-worded answers to questions can signal lack of effort, creativity or sincerity.
 References to Jim looking for his Pam (The Office reference) will make you appear dull and boring.
 If you are serious about meeting quality people, don’t skimp on your questions and answers.
 (Click here to read up on how to optimize you bio).

 A good bio can be the difference maker whether someone is looking to swipe right or left on you and can inspire good creative answers + responses from potential suitors.
 An unpopular opinion can stir up good conversation and banter while a bad bio can offset your good photos.
 A good bio complements your photos, adds context and does what your photos are unable to do.
-Bios can invite an opening to be random, quirky, unique, insightful, bold, humble if done correctly.
+Bios can invite an opening to be random, quirky, unique, insightful, bold or humble brag which would be otherwise harder to pull off in the header section with no prompt.